 - Can you suggest educational materials and local support services regarding cerebral palsy?

-Don't hesitate to ask other questions.
+Don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you questions, including:
+Your health care professional is likely to ask you questions, including:

-- What concerns do you have about your child's growth or development?
+- What concerns do you have about your child's growth and development?